Ice Age National Scenic Trail WI

 Directions:

-The Ice Age National Scenic Trail stretches nearly 1,200 miles across Wisconsin.
-Plane Commercial airports are located in major cities and regional communities throughout the state at varying distances from the Ice Age National Scenic Trail.
-Car Numerous trailheads with parking are located throughout the state.
+Ice Age National Scenic Trail spans nearly 1,200 miles across Wisconsin.
+Major commercial airports are located in cities and regional hubs throughout the state, offering access to the trail.
+Numerous trailheads with parking are available, allowing you to explore the trail at various entry points along the route.

 8075 Old Sauk Pass Road